ihab201/stepper_ExtraLAB/README.md

 ![FSM](FSM.png)

-> The main file is a zip file "Stepper_ExtraLAB.zip" which contains all the modules used.
+> The main file is a zip file "Stepper.zip" which contains all the modules used.
 #### **THE WORK:**
 - **the 7244 IC** used in order to protect digital components and to improve noise rejection.
 - **ULN2004A IC** used for interfacing between the circuit board and the Stepper Motor.